alem-platform/sprint-sql/story03/counting-counts/README.md

 | ------------- |
 | `counting-counts.sql` |

-Use the `COUNT` function to aggregate data.

 ## Instructions:

 Using the `employees` table, write a query to find the total number of employees in the company.
+Show it as`total_employees`

 ## Resources: